 Navigating the sea of student loans can be difficult.
 In the process, you may have heard the terms “unsubsidized student loan” and “subsidized student loan.”
 You might even have a good grasp on the concept of subsidization but have no idea how it applies to student loans.
 We’re here to help.
+Essentially, the difference between a subsidized and unsubsidized loan is that the interest of a subsidized loan is paid for by the government up to a certain point but the interest for a subsidized loan is not.
+In both cases, payments on the loan do not start until 6 months after graduation.
 Let’s break down what these two kinds of loans are, and get into what the difference between subsidized and unsubsidized loans really is.

 Unsubsidized Student Loans

 An unsubsidized student loan is the standard loan for university and college students.
 Unsubsidized loans are available to students of all financial backgrounds.
 Interest accrues on these loans while you’re in school, and during the six month grace period after graduation.
 Even though no payments are due during the grace period, interest still accrues on the loan.